SmartX-Team/OpenARK/README.md

 [OpenARK](https://github.com/SmartX-Team/openark) is a kind of Open-Source IaC (Infrastructure as Code) that supports individuals or organizations to freely integrate and operate their own or well-known (i.e. Amazon AWS) distributed resources.

-`OpenARK` is designed to be fully compatible with the [IPI Ecosystem](https://github.com/ulagbulag/ipis).

 `OpenARK` utilizes [Kubernetes](https://kubernetes.io/) and Linux kernel.
 In some cases, it utilizes kernel bypassing technology that allows direct access to high-speed PCI devices such as `GPU` , `NPU` and `DPU` for performance.
 The results of these works can be applied from embedded including mobile to HPC areas through the `IPI Ecosystem` .

 ## Note